tsehayegh/my-acad-roadmap/README.md

 You can also click the 'Log out' link to exist from the app.

 # Technologies Used:
-HTML, CSS, Responsive Design, JAVASCRIPT, jQuery, AJAX, node.js, Implement REST API, mocha, heroku, mLab, express, testing, modulirzation, router, chai, http-chai, heroku, TravisCI, React, and Redux.
+HTML, CSS, Responsive Design, JAVASCRIPT, jQuery, AJAX, node.js, Implement REST API, mocha, heroku, mLab, mongoose, express, testing, modulirzation, router, chai, http-chai, heroku, TravisCI, React, and Redux.

 # Future work
 More features can be added to the app.
 For example, photo uploading feature can be added to the up during registration or after login.
 In addition to this, the dashboard can be modified to show the total credit hours registered for each semester and total credit hours planned.